Math Course Offerings

 MATH 315 Numerical Analysis

-Topics include algorithms for numerical solutions to mathematical problems, with an emphasis on error analysis.
-Power series, roots of equations, linear and nonlinear systems, numerical differentiation and integration, differential equations, interpolation and difference equations, curve fitting.
-Most algorithms will be tested on a computer.
-Prerequisite: CSCI 110 and MATH 233.
+This course introduces algorithms for numerical solutions to mathematical problems, error analysis and computer packages.
+Topics include power series, roots of equations, linear and nonlinear systems, numerical differentiation and integration, differential equations, interpolation and difference equations, and curve fitting.
+Prerequisites: CSCI 110 and MATH 233.
 Spring semester, alternate years.

 MATH 317 Operations Research